jro31/jethro-codes/_articles/my-story.md

 _"What is the point in travelling if you're just going to go to the places that you've already been?"_

-By now I had about 2 days to leave the country, so on a moment's notice and with zero planning or research, I used the remainder of this credit to fly to Los Angeles, and the next day I was on a flight to Bangkok.
+By now I had 2 days to leave the country, so on a moment's notice and with zero planning or research, I used the remainder of this airline credit to fly to Los Angeles, and the next day I was on a flight to Bangkok.

 I didn't initially take to Thailand if I'm honest.